laurenthanhvo/youth_opportunity_index/README.md

   - explains how to interpret colors, overlays, geographic levels, COI vs YOI, custom weights, and likely opportunity-desert patterns

 - **Share**
-  - supports sharing the current dashboard state and selected geography context
+  - copy a link to the current dashboard state, including active layer context
+  - copy the currently selected geography identifier for quick reuse in notes or outreach

 ### Utility controls

 The dashboard also includes:

-- a **menu** button for navigation to the methodology, about, and contact pages
+- a **top navigation header** for moving between the dashboard, methodology, about, and contact pages
-- a **search** control for locating tracts by GEOID / tract identifier
+- a **search** control that adapts to the selected geography level and supports suggestions
+- a **home / reset view** button for returning to the default county map view
 - **zoom in / zoom out** controls for map navigation

 ---